David and Carolyn Beck

 David started a Touch Tomorrow fund with the WCCF for this reason.
 He put no restrictions on the fund in hopes that one day, the board could use the money for whatever was needed.

-Last year was the Beck's 40th wedding anniversary.
-As Carolyn's Christmas present, David gave her a fund to set up with the WCCF as she'd like.
+On the Beck's 40th wedding anniversary, as part of Carolyn's Christmas present, David gave her a fund to set up with the WCCF as she'd like.
 Carolyn decided to create a fund that would benefit youth in Washington County.

 Carolyn said she wants to be remembers as a person who cared, particularly about young people.
 She wants people to remember her as someone who was kind, but had standards.